BRICS Logo

 News

-Dr. Bose has been invited as a Guest Editor for a special issue of IEEE Transactions on Circuits and Systems – I on the 2025 IEEE International Symposium on Integrated Circuits and Systems (ISICAS).
+Dr. Bose serves as a Guest Editor for a special issue of IEEE Transactions on Circuits and Systems – I (TCAS-I) on the 2025 IEEE International Symposium on Integrated Circuits and Systems (ISICAS).

-Dr. Bose joins UC Santa Cruz’s Baskin Engineering faculty as an assistant professor in the ECE department.
+Dr. Bose joins UC Santa Cruz as an assistant professor in the ECE department.

-After spending a valuable time as a Research Scientist in Intel Labs, Dr. Bose left Intel Corporation.
+After spending an incredible time as a research scientist at Intel Labs, Dr. Bose left Intel Corporation.

-New publication: Collaborative work on batteryless multi-modal sensing with Oregon State SIM Lab is accepted for publication at the 2022 IEEE Biomedical Circuits & Systems Conference.
+New publication: Collaborative work on batteryless multi-modal sensing with Oregon State SIM Lab is accepted for publication at the 2022 IEEE Biomedical Circuits & Systems Conference (BioCAS).